Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Empirical Applications

 The hypotheses of interest are, for all $j \in [p]$,

 for $\pi = 0.5$, and where the event $\{W_i = 1\}$ indicates the social cover condition.
-This yields a dataset $\{X_{ij}\}_{i\in[n], j\in[p]}$, where $n = 930$ and $p = 11901$ (non-degenerate features).
-We implement the simple one-step version of the statistical procedure in Theorem \ref{thm_smallk_two} as per Algorithm \ref{algo1}, which attains a lower bound on the power achieved by the step-wise procedure.
+This yields a dataset where $n = 879$ and $p = 4697$ (non-degenerate features---see Remark \ref{rmk_degen}).

-We may first consider whether or not, as anticipated, simply controlling the FWER would be too conservative for the purposes of discovery in this setting.
-To explore this, we set $k=1$ and $\alpha=0.05$ (equivalently, we implement the high-dimensional FWER controlling procedure of \cite{belloni_high-dimensional_2018}), and we obtain only two significant discoveries: a 13.2 percentage point causal effect on the presence of dictionary feature 3518 and a 13.4 percentage point causal effect on the presence of dictionary feature 3426.
-The autointerprations of these features paint a picture that corroborates the original findings of \cite{bursztyn_justifying_2023}: feature 3426 is described as activating on mentions of ``defunding the police associated with increased violent crime'' and feature 3518 on ``mention of an article as a source of evidence.''
-However, we only discover two features out of approximately $12000$, and not much new insight relative to the original analysis---even if the discovery and interpretation of these features was transparent, inexpensive, and automatic.\footnote{The off-the-shelf Gemma Scope autointerpretations echo the same: feature 3426 is described as activating on ``references to news articles and reports'' and feature 3518 on ``references to articles.''}
+We may first consider whether or not, as anticipated, simply controlling the FWER would be too conservative for the purposes of meaningful discovery in this setting.
+To explore this, we set $k=1$ and $\alpha=0.05$ (equivalently, we implement the high-dimensional FWER controlling procedure of \cite{belloni_high-dimensional_2018}), and we obtain just 5 rejections of nulls: a 14.8 percentage point causal effect on the presence of concept 1786; a 14.8 p.p. causal effect on the presence of concept 8565; a 8.9 p.p. causal effect on concept 3869; a 12.5 p.p. causal effect on concept 4335; and a 11.1 p.p. causal effect on concept 1503.
+The automatic interpretations of these concepts corroborate the original qualitative findings of \cite{bursztyn_justifying_2023}: concept 1786 is described as activating on mentions of ``references to the Washington Post as a cited source''; concept 8565 on ``the word `article' referring to a cited source''; concept 3869 on ``reading or encountering an article with information''; concept 4335 on ``references to articles or editorials as persuasive sources''; and concept 1503 on ``verbs and phrases describing what an article says or implies.''
+However, we only discover 5 causal effects out of nearly 5000, and not much new insight relative to the original analysis---even if the discovery and interpretation of these concepts was transparent, principled, and automatic.